Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope.

 After volunteering on a Habitat homebuilding project, a small group of Berthoud community members, led by Peter, decided to put their faith into action, and so began the work of Peter, Ricardo Haskins, Tom Patterson and Thomas Jones to form a committee of supporters, incorporating Berthoud's Habitat for Humanity, Ltd on August 20, 1997, which later became Berthoud Habitat for Humanity, Inc. in March 2000.

-Shortly thereafter, a 'thrift store' (now known as Berthoud Habitat’s ReStore) was rented and donations began to be collected to sell at the store.
-The profits from the ReStore are used toward building affordable homes in our community.
+Shortly thereafter, a 'thrift store', now known as Berthoud Habitat for Humanity Restore, was rented and donations began to be collected to sell at the store.
+All profits from the Restore are used toward building affordable homes in our community.

-In 1998, Doc and Helen Fickel donated five-plus acres in the name of Berthoud Habitat on 4th Street.
-In 2001, construction began on the first new single family home in the Berthoud Habitat For Humanity subdivision.
-To date, 19 homes have been completed for qualified families in need and there is one home under construction in partnership with Thompson Valley High School's Geometry In Construction program and another spring 2023 home build also in the planning stages.
+In 1998, Doc and Helen Fickel donated five-plus acres in the name of Berthoud Habitat for Humanity on 4th Street.
+In 2001, construction began on the first new single-family home in the Berthoud Habitat for Humanity subdivision.

-Our qualifying partner families are provided an opportunity for a 'hand up, not a hand out' and put in the "Sweat Equity" hours alongside our Habitat volunteers in building their home.
+Our qualifying homeowners are provided an opportunity for a 'hand up, not a hand out' and put in the “sweat equity” hours alongside our Habitat volunteers in building their home.

 We welcome volunteers and supporters from all backgrounds and serve people in need of decent housing regardless of race or religion.

 To accomplish this, we raise money, recruit volunteers and work in partnership with low income people needing housing.
 We believe that by working at a local level, we can better use our resources and make an immediate difference in people’s lives.